fractalmandala/brhatNew/src/routes/dhiti/soulagriculture.md

 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/soulagriculture.webp
 excerpt: "Exploring the deep-rooted connection between agriculture, food, and well-being through the lens of Ayurveda, emphasizing sustainable practices and traditional wisdom."
 ---
->The strength, complexion, immunity etc. of a living system is under the control of diet which in turn is under the control of six rasas” – Susruta Samhita, Sutra Sthana, Chapter 1, verse 28.
+>The strength, complexion, immunity etc. of a living system is under the control of diet which in turn is under the control of six rasas
+>
+>- Susruta Samhita, Sutra Sthana, Chapter 1, verse 28.

 #### Concept and Classification of Āhāra